airswap/airswap-about/community/conduct.md

 description: Code of conduct
 ---

+[AirSwap](https://about.airswap.io/) is a DAO focused on decentralized trading systems.
+Anyone can join, contribute, and earn as a member of our development community.
+Everything we build is aligned with our mission and generally measured by positive impact on network health and trading volume.

 We continuously create a respectful environment where people want to come, stay, and participate over the long term.

 The following code of conduct extends the [Berlin Code of Conduct](https://berlincodeofconduct.org).